ENCODE: Encoding NetFlows for Network Anomaly Detection: Related Works

-Furthermore, it is also possible to compute aggregated features from the existing features of the NetFlow data and use these aggregated data to learn a model~\cite{Ahmed2020,Haghighat2021,Nguyen2019,Nugraha2020}.
-Computing these aggregated can be used to derive new information from the dataset that could aid with the learning of a more accurate model.
-In our work, we also compute new aggregated features that can be used to derive the context in which a particular feature value occurs and use the new features to learn a model.
-Compared to the work that is done in~\cite{Ahmed2020,Haghighat2021,Nguyen2019,Nugraha2020}, we do not compute as many aggregated features and there is no overlap in the aggregated features that we have computed.
-Furthermore, ~\cite{Ahmed2020,Haghighat2021,Nguyen2019,Nugraha2020} do not explicitly use the frequencies of the feature values as an aggregated feature and no encoding is applied to the feature data.
+Several studies compute aggregated features from the existing NetFlow features and use these to train ML algorithms~\cite{Ahmed2020_deep_learning,Haghighat2021_intrusion_detection,Nguyen2019_gee,Nugraha2020_performance}.
+These aggregates can reveal new information from the dataset, potentially enhanching the training of a ML model.
+In our work, we also compute new aggregated features to capture the context in which specific feature values occur and use solely these new features to train a model.
+Compare to the previous studies~\cite{Ahmed2020_deep_learning,Haghighat2021_intrusion_detection,Nguyen2019_gee,Nugraha2020_performance}, we do compute fewer aggregated features and ensure there is no (semantic) overlap among these features.
+Additionally, these studies do not explicitly use frequencies of the feature values as an aggregated feature, nor do they apply an encoding to the (numerical) feature data.